IHC says intelligence suspects another bid on Imran Khan's life - ExBulletin

 ISLAMABAD: Islamabad High Court (IHC) Chief Justice Aamer Farooq remarked on Friday that according to intelligence reports submitted by the police, there are fears of another attack on PTI Chairman Imran Khan. who survived an assassination attempt earlier this month.

-A gunman opened fire on the PTI leader in Wazirabad on November 3 during the party’s long march, during which he suffered multiple gunshot wounds and is currently recovering at his Zaman Park society house from Lahore, but regularly catering to walkers.
+A gunman opened fire on the PTI leader in Wazirabad on November 3 during the long party march, during which he was shot and is now recovering at his Lahores Zaman Park society house, but s regularly addressing walkers.

-The IHC Chief Justice’s remarks came during the hearing of two merged petitions, PTI’s plea seeking a No Objection Certificate (NOC) for a protest sit-in in Islamabad and the Traders’ Petition to ensure citizens’ right to road access during prolonged political protests.
+The IHC Chief Justice’s remarks came during the hearing of two merged petitions, the PTI’s plea seeking a No Objection Certificate (NOC) for a protest sit-in in Islamabad and the traders’ petition to ensure citizens’ right of access to roads during prolonged political protests.

 During the hearing, the police presented a report to the court stating that newly analyzed chatter suggests there is a possibility of another bid on the life of PTI Chairman Imran Khan during the protest, to which Khan plans to join after recovering from his injuries.